 Before beginning, it’s important to assemble all necessarily materials and equipment.
 It doesn’t do to get halfway through and realize some important component is missing!

 - Vermiculite, usually available by the bag in garden supply shops and pet supply shops.
 Its function here is to hold both water and air.
 This is the Vermiculite I use.

 - Brown rice flour, often available by the bag in grocery stories or health food stores.
 Alternatively, you can buy brown rice and grind it in grinder.
 Its function is to feed the growing fungus.
 Any of these brands of Brown Rice Flour will do you fine.

 - Water.
 I use distilled water as tap water as chlorine and other chemicals that can hinder the mushroom growing process.
 Any distilled water will do.

 - A syringe of spores in water.
 Choose a spore of your desired Mushroom you wish to grow.

 - Half-pint canning jars with lids and a mouth as wide or wider than the rest of the jar—so the cake can slide out easily.
-This is what I use, I like to make sure they have the word “Mason” as I can use the extra’s and attach them directly to my blender.
+See my favorite mushroom jars here.

 - Aluminum foil to cover the lids of the jars.
 Any foil will do.